-The Treatment Court calendar is a priority and will be a specialized, separate court, operating on a weekly basis and dedicated to the assessment, treatment, and supervision of eligible candidates.
+The Treatment Court calendar is a priority and will be\is a specialized, separate court, operating on a weekly basis and dedicated to the assessment, treatment, and supervision of eligible candidates.
 Judge David Weber presides over all Treatment Court proceedings, except as ordered by the Court.
-Treatment Court shall be held in Branch 2 on .
-The treatment team will meet prior to court at (See Staffing).
-During each Treatment Court Hearing, the Treatment Court Judge will discuss the case with each Treatment Court participant and any relevant party.
+Treatment Court shall be held in Branch 2 on \\\\\\Mondays at 1pm.
+The treatment teamTreatment Court Team will meets prior to court at \\\\\\(12pm(See Staffing)).
+During each Treatment Court Hearing, the Treatment Court Judge will discusses the case with each Treatment Court participant and any relevant party.
 Sanctions or interventions will be imposed for any violations.

 All Treatment Court participants must attend scheduled times, unless otherwise excused by the Treatment Court Judge or Treatment Court Coordinator.
-Participants will stay for the entire court hearing unless given prior approval to leave early or treatment is scheduled for that time.
+Participants will-are required to stay for the entire court hearing unless given prior approval to leave early or treatment is scheduled for that time.
 Nothing a Treatment Court participant says while in Treatment Court may be used against him/her.

-Family members are welcome to attend Drug Court meetings, however the doors to the Courtroom will be closed in a timely manner.
-No minors will be allowed in Court.
-Officers or others will be available to take participants into custody if necessary.
+Family members are welcome to attend Drug CourtTreatment Court meetingshearings, however the doors to the Courtroom will beare closed in a timely mannerpromptly at 1pm.
+No minors will are be allowed in Court.
+Officers or others will beare available to take participants into custody if necessary.